Get insider access

 7.4 Travel Photography

-The Sony a6000 is good for travel photography.
+The Sony a6000 is decent for travel photography.
 It's portable and lightweight, making it easy to store and travel with.
-Image quality is good too, with plenty of detail and solid noise handling, though it performs best in brighter conditions.
-Battery life is decent, though you may still need a spare battery for longer days.
+Image quality is good, too, thanks to its high-resolution sensor and good dynamic range, though it performs best in brighter conditions.
+Battery life is decent, though you may still need a spare battery or portable power bank for longer days on the go.
 Its autofocus system is relatively good, but its AF tracking isn't nearly as reliable as newer cameras.

 Pros